Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Existence of the solution and convergence of the algorithm

-We have $\tau_k\to 0$ and $\Delta_k\to 0$ as $k\to\infty$.
-Therefore, we can find $K$ such that for any $k>K$ the inequalities $\tau_k<\delta$ and $O(\Delta_k)<\varepsilon/2$ hold.
+We have $\tau_k\to 0$ and $\Delta_k\to 0$ as $k\to\infty$, therefore we can find $K$ such that for any $k>K$ the inequalities $\tau_k<\delta$ and $O(\Delta_k)<\varepsilon/2$ hold.
 For any $k>K$ we have

 The inequality (\ref{AM_AG_lem1_cor_1}) was obtained for arbitrary $\bar{x}$ in $[0,l]$.
-After combining these results we conclude that for any $\varepsilon>0$ there exists $K$ such that for any $k>K$ the inequality is true for any $x$ in $[0,l]$.
-This implies (\ref{AM_AG_cor_eq0}).
+Putting it all together, we get that for every $\varepsilon>0$ there exists $K$ such that for any $k>K$ the inequality is true for any $\bar{x}$ in $[0,l]$, which implies (\ref{AM_AG_cor_eq0}).
 Thus, piecewise linear approximations of the continuous function converge uniformly to the function as the number of approximations tends to infinity.
-Therefore, we get
+Therefore we get

 Then for sufficiently large $k$ we have

 Then from (\ref{AM_AG_lem_1_proof_1}) and (\ref{AM_AG_lem_1_cor_00}) we get

 which leads to the contradiction $a<\frac{a}{2}.$ \end{proof}